dermotduffy/frigate-hass-card/README.md

 #### Camera IDs: Refering to cameras in card configuration

 Each camera configured in the card has a single identifier (`id`).
-For a given camera, this will be one of the camera {`id`, `camera_entity` or `camera_name`} parameters for that camera -- in that order of precedence.
+For a given camera, this will be one of the camera {`id`, `camera_entity`, `webrtc.entity` or `camera_name`} parameters for that camera -- in that order of precedence.
 These ids may be used in conditions or custom actions to refer to a given camera unambiguously. |

 #### Example